-With our Academy LMS and The Knowledge Arcade, admins can set up social hubs such as clubs.
+With our Growth Engineering LMS and Growth Engineering Learning App, admins can set up social hubs such as Clubs.
 A club is an area where (much like a real-life club) people can discuss certain topics.
 You can create a club for the latest industry news or the latest company news, for example.
 You can also create training-specific clubs such as a club for on-boarders, a club for problem solving, or clubs for particular departments.

 2. Introduce Expert Areas

 Sometimes Google doesn’t have all the answers.
 Sometimes only cultivated, experienced minds will do.
-With The Expert Area on our Academy LMS, admins can seek out Subject Matter Experts (SMEs) to helm certain topics.
+With The Expert Area on our Growth Engineering LMS, admins can seek out Subject Matter Experts (SMEs) to helm certain topics.
 This works via instant messenger, so remote workers should get their responses straight away.

 3. Send Out Push Notifications